Florian Zeller: The Son

 In March and April 2021, it was announced that Zeller co-wrote with Christopher Hampton, and would direct, their adaptation of The Son (which serves as Zeller's and Hampton's follow-up to The Father), with Hugh Jackman, Laura Dern and Vanessa Kirby to star in the film.
 The film premiered in September 2022 at the Venice Film Festival, eliciting a 10-minute standing ovation after the screening.

 Bunker

 In May 2025, it was announced that Penelope Cruz and Javier Bardem will star in his upcoming feature, called Bunker.
 According to Deadline, this psychological thriller "delves into the emotional and moral challenges a couple faces amid the tensions of the world around them, exploring the fears, doubts, and dilemmas that define our era".
-Filming is scheduled to begin in December 2025.
+Filming started in Madrid in December 2025 and wrapped in London in February 2026.

+Bunker will premiere in September 2026 at the Venice Film Festival, in official competition.

 Personal life

 Zeller lives in Paris.
 In 2010, he married ex-model, actress and sculptor Marine Delterme, who played one of the main roles in the Parisian production of his play Le Manège.
 Their son was born in December 2008.
 His stepson was born in 1998 to his wife and her previous partner, Jean-Philippe Écoffey.